nunojpg/cartaodecidadao-explorer/README.md

 ## Dependencies

-The features implemented require [OpenSC](https://github.com/OpenSC/OpenSC) with patches commited on 2016-11-08.
+This version depends on [OpenSC](https://github.com/OpenSC/OpenSC) with patches commited on [2017-02-09](https://github.com/OpenSC/OpenSC/commit/4202ea25d0142fc2e4bafb59e61c5827ffa2a612).

-For Ubuntu this might reach the default package by version 17.04.
+For Ubuntu this is expected to reach the distributed package by version 18.04.
 For now please download and compile [OpenSC](https://github.com/OpenSC/OpenSC) from source to use it.

 Ubuntu 16.10 example: